-Semtek Intl.
-Inc. (Semtek) (plaintiff) sued Lockheed Martin Corp.
-(Lockheed) (defendant) in California state court for various breach of contract and business tort claims.
-The case was removed on the basis of diversity citizenship to federal court, and Lockheed moved for dismissal on the basis that Semtek’s claims were barred by California’s two-year statute of limitations.
-When the court dismissed the claim on its merits, Semtek refiled the suit in the state circuit court for Baltimore, Maryland, under which the claim would have been subject to a three-year statute of limitations.
-The court dismissed the claim, however, on the ground that dismissal of the case on its merits in federal court precluded the claim from being raised in state court.
+Semtek International, Inc. (Semtek) (plaintiff) sued Lockheed Martin Corp.
+(Lockheed) (defendant) in California state court for inducement of breach of contract and other business torts.
+Lockheed removed the action to federal court on the basis of diversity of citizenship.
+Lockheed then moved for dismissal arguing that Semtek’s claims were barred by California’s two-year statute of limitations.
+The court dismissed the claim under Rule 41(b) of the Federal Rules of Civil Procedure.
+The court's dismissal order stated that the matter was being dismissed "on the merits and with prejudice."
+Semtek then filed its action in Maryland state court, where the claims would have been subject to a three-year statute of limitations.
+The court dismissed Semtek's action on res judicata grounds.
+The Maryland Court of Special Appeals affirmed, finding that the dismissal of the case on its merits in federal court precluded the claim from being raised in state court.
+The United States Supreme Court granted certiorari.